Where Arts and Imagination Fuel the MindOur mission is to enrich the lives of families touched by brain issues and dementia.

-The Carolyn L. Farrell Foundation was established in 2011 when the Farrell Family saw a need in the community.
+The Carolyn L. Farrell Foundation for Brain Health was established in 2011 when the Farrell Family saw a need in the community.
 In caring for Carol, wife and mother, we found that there are few activity based programs for people living at home with dementia/Alzheimer’s.
 We wanted to bring programming to the community in order to help support people’s treatment plan and management of their illness.
 Our programs are largely arts based and focus on multi-sensory elements.
 The human senses centered in the brain preserve abilities well into the disease process.

 It is often assumed that people with dementia can not participate in daily life activities anymore, and that is not true.
 When we create activities that are accessible, individuals thrive and find joy in the experience.
 People with dementia can create, imagine, and have fun.